tommise/AppointmentSystem/documentation/user_stories.md

 #### Canceling appointment

 As an user, I am able to cancel an appointment I have reserved.
 ```
 DELETE FROM AccountAppointment WHERE AccountAppointment.appointment_id = Appointment.id;
 ```
+*Employee data will be preserved before deleting the AccountAppointment associon table row.*

 #### Signing up